cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 ### Getting User Input

 Use custom wrapper `askUser()` instead of the native [InputBox API](https://code.visualstudio.com/api/references/vscode-api#InputBox) which would result in procedural, verbose and brittle client code.

+### Copywriting

+- All user facing controls and UI e.g. buttons, tooltips, etc should use [Title Case  (Wikipedia style)](https://titlecaseconverter.com)
+- Notifications should not contain a trailing fullstop unless multiple sentences are used.
+- Success and Warning notifications should begin with what happened first e.g. "Updated patch title successfully"
+- Error notifications should begin with "Failed" e.g. "Failed updating patch title"

 ## Packaging Locally From Source